-Here’s our selection of a few lovely things to do in Sofia, Bulgaria.
+Here’s my selection of a few fun things to do in Sofia, Bulgaria – we went in winter, but these would be fine any time of year.

 Sofia is one of Europe’s oldest cities, with sweeping boulevards, cobbled streets, and a surprising amount of Roman ruins.
 Gritty, concrete Soviet architecture sits side-by-side with ornate golden cathedrals.
 It’s got a wonderfully laid-back atmosphere, with lots of quirks to it.
 When communicating with locals, nodding your head means ‘no’ and shaking it means ‘yes’ – this is something that’s always stuck in my mind.
 There are plenty of trendy places to eat and drink (rakia: see point 6).